Heroin in Australia: Shooting galleries

-Supervised Injecting Rooms
+Supervised injecting rooms

-Supervised injecting rooms, also known as Medically Supervised Injecting Centres (MSIC's) or safe injecting facilities (SIF's), are legal areas set up to provide drug-takers a safe environment to inject in, under the supervision of trained medical personal.
+Supervised injecting rooms, also known as medically supervised injecting centres (MSICs) or safe injecting facilities (SIFs), are legal areas set up to provide drug-takers a safe environment to inject in, under the supervision of trained medical personal.
 The first official legal recommendation for a Medical Supervised Injecting Centre in Australia originated from the 1997 Wood Royal Commission into NSW's police corruption; however, the trial for one was denied the following year.
 A second campaign for a Sydney-based MSIC occurred after the Sun Herald, a Sydney-based newspaper, ran a story that featured a photo of a young teenager injecting heroin on its front page.
 After he was re-elected, Premier of NSW Bob Carr, summoned a drug summit which took place in 1999.
 The summit approved of a trial MSIC in Kings Cross for 18 months, which opened in May 2001.
 The MSIC was the first supervised injecting room outside of Europe, and it received public backlash from Australia's own Prime Minister at the time John Howard, as well as the Vatican.
 In 2010, the status of the Sydney MSIC was promoted from trial to a permanent health service.
 Heroin was the most predominant drug injected on site from 2001 to 2007, but more than half the overdoses that occurred from 2014 to 2017 were heroin-induced.

 Until 2018, the Sydney Medically Supervised Injecting Centre was the only of its kind in Australia.
 Despite attempts by various organisations to propose an SIF in Melbourne, the Victorian State Government throughout the 2000s refused to support a trial.
 In 2017, in response to a woman overdosing in a fast-food chain in Melbourne's suburb of North Richmond the previous year, a trial for a supervised injecting room was suggested.
 The centre launched in July 2018, and received 20,000 visits after the first 4 months.
 The trial is running for 2 years; however, due to the demand for the centre, a new, larger facility is currently being built.